chrispaynter/architecture/Financial/Sales Tax (US).md

 - newer concept, largely inspired by the current landscape of e-commerce.
 - Applies when your business has a significant economic presence within a state,
   - the thresholds for which are based on state rules.
+- If you sell above a certain amount of **revenue or transactions** within a state, then you are required to collect sales tax from customers in that state.
 -